 First, get a piece of muslin cloth that’s a bright shade of green.

 Since it’s not too big (5′ x 7′), it’s perfect for when you need to travel for a shoot.
-We’ll discuss shadows more when we get into lighting, but for now, remember to stand as close to the backdrop as you can without casting a shadow on it.
+We’ll discuss shadows and more when we get into lighting.
+But for now, remember to stand as close to the backdrop as you can without casting a shadow on it.
 This is usually around two or three feet.
-Also make sure to keep your hands close to your body.
+Also, make sure to keep your hands close to your body.
 Any part of your arm or hand that extends past the backdrop will look cut off in your final video.

 Step 2: Pick your camera

-Next, you’ll want to pick a camera that shoots HD quality video (720p or higher).
+Next, you’ll want to pick a camera or webcam that shoots HD quality video (720p or higher) at a decent frame rate (24 fps or above).
 Make sure your camera saves out files in a format your green screen software can import.
 We’ve had good success using an iPhone, but most any digital camcorder will work.

 When you’re just starting out, recording footage on your smartphone might seem daunting.
 We’ve put together some tips and advice for shooting videos on your mobile device.
 We cover everything you need to know about audio, shot composition, and lighting.